dsebastien/mmm/README.md

 # My Media Manager (mmm)

 ## About
-My Media Manager (mmm for friends) is a media collection management tool.
+My Media Manager (mmm for friends) is a media library management tool.

-The goal of mmm is to help you catalog all your media in one central place.
+The goal of mmm is to help you catalog all your media in one central place and make it accessible, shareable, ...

-This project was created using the [ModernWebDev Yeoman Generator](https://github.com/dsebastien/modernWebDevGenerator) by [dSebastien](https://twitter.com/dSebastien).

 ## How to build
 First, make sure that you have installed the required global npm packages: `npm install gulp babel babel-core --global --no-optional`.